 If your instructor has not added any LinkedIn Learning content to your Canvas course, don’t worry – you can still access LinkedIn Learning resources.
 Simply go to FSU’s LinkedIn Learning page, click the “sign in” button, and log in with your FSU credentials.

 How do assignments, tests, and final exams work now that we're online?

 For assignments that are usually submitted in the classroom, instructors might choose to use the Assignments feature in Canvas for turning in assignments online.
 Other assignments like PowerPoint presentations, interviews, role plays, and performances that are traditionally presented in the classroom, will be arranged by your individual instructors.
 Some may be shared and presented in Zoom meetings, while others may be recorded and turned in via the Canvas Assignment link.
 Watch for your instructor's announcements, including information on proctored testing (if required).
-See the Proctored Testing page for more information on proctored testing during the COVID-19 closure.
+See the Proctored Testing page for more information on proctored testing.